1. What does a Foster do?

 Teenagers looking to fulfill community service hours for school are eligible to receive credit for hours spent helping with foster animals in their home.
-However, due to insurance issues and safety concerns, only individuals who are at least 18 can sign up as a foster parent.
-If you are under 18 and need to complete community service hours, please visit the VOLUNTEER section of our website for other options to complete your community service requirements.
+However, due to insurance issues and safety concerns, only individuals who are at least 18 years old can sign up as a foster.
+If you are under 18 and need to complete community service hours for school, please visit the VOLUNTEER section of our website for other options to complete your community service requirements.

 Give with Confidence